 The town of Kaikoura, a 2.5-hour drive from Christchurch, is famous for its abundant wildlife, especially fur seals, dusky dolphins, and whales.
 So, why not book on a whale watching tour for a fun and unique day out.

 Pick-up is from your hotel in Christchurch.
-This tour also includes a wine-tasting on your return journey in North Canterbury.
+This tour also includes a wine tasting on your return journey to North Canterbury.
 Lunch is optional, and you can pay a little extra if you want it included.

-On the whale watching cruise, your local guide will tell you all about the marine life in Kaikoura and why there are so many creatures found in this area.
+On the whale-watching cruise from Kaikoura, your local guide will tell you all about the marine life in the area and why there are so many creatures found in this area.
 You will likely see fur seals, dolphins, and sperm whales, but a sighting isn’t guaranteed.
 The best time to spot whales in Kaikoura is between November to March.

 22. Swim with dolphins

 I bet you didn’t know that you can go swimming with wild dolphins in Akaroa Harbor, a 1.5-hour drive from Christchurch CBD.
 On this full-day tour (allow 9 hours), you will be transported from Christchurch to Akaroa and hop on a boat cruise from Akaroa Harbor.

 When the hector dolphins are sighted, get suited up in your wetsuit, flippers, and snorkel gear (provided free of charge) and jump in to swim safely with these magnificent, intelligent creatures.
 This is truly a once-in-a-lifetime experience and one of my favorite activities from my time in New Zealand.
 You are also highly likely to spot fur seals and penguins on the cruise.